lbormann/darts-wled/README.md

     use: **"ps|{ID}"**

-* To set an effect, use an wled-effect-name or the corresponding ID (https://github.com/Aircoookie/WLED/wiki/List-of-effects-and-palettes):
+* To set an effect or even multiple effects (randomly chosen everytime), use an wled-effect-name or the corresponding ID (https://github.com/Aircoookie/WLED/wiki/List-of-effects-and-palettes):

     use: **"solid|red1" or "0|yellow1|orange|peachpuff2"**